DvidMakesThings/WINAPP_Serial-Monitor/README.md

 ### User Interface

-- Built using PyQt6 with a dark theme.
+- Built using customtkinter with a dark theme.
 - Dropdown selection for available COM ports and baud rate configuration.
 - Styled buttons for clear, save, send, and connect/disconnect actions.
 - Terminal window displaying incoming messages with auto-scroll.